Buying and selling fixer-uppers can be a very profitable or costly business in San Francisco and Bay Area.

 You should first add up all the costs involved in renovation of the property, which should be based on the property condition.
 Make sure you choose the right inspector for this in case you don’t know much about construction and remodeling in general.

 You should be very careful when adding costs in connection with a remodel or “flip costs”.
 Make sure you include all the necessary labor and materials going into this effort.
 Choosing the right home inspector can also help, usually inspectors that are general contractors and who are actively involved in this trade can give you an idea of the cost right on the spot when performing your general inspection.
-In many cases, Bay Area Home Inspections can add APR (Approximate Pricing of Repairs) into your inspection report at no additional fee – just ask.
+In many cases,

 You should deduct the price of the “necessary” repairs or “section-1” from the price of the home and try to make sellers pay for it.
-If possible – obtain three quotes from licensed general contractors to repair all necessary repairs, make sure you ask the contractors about any other projects that arise from necessary repairs.
+If possible – obtain three quotes from licensed general contractors to repair all necessary issues, make sure you ask the contractors about any other projects that arise from necessary repairs.
 For example if you are repairing a structural wall, there will be interior repairs associated with it since interior and exterior surfaces share a wall.
 Another example is when repairing or replacing a foundation, be ready to repair all the door jambs and window openings, some drywall work will need to be performed and the entire interior will most likely need to be painted due to multiple cracks and damage from re-alignment of the structural framing of the building.
 Contractors will not talk about this unless you ask them – they are interested in winning the project.

 Always add 10% to all estimations, these funds should be used in case you come across any hidden obstacles or issues that need to be resolved.